ibm-cloud-architecture/refarch-kc/docs/itg-tests/avro/avro.md

 }
 ```

-As you can see, the status attribute of the paylod is yet another data schema itsef which, in this case, is of type enum:
+As you can see, the status attribute of the payload is yet another data schema itself which, in this case, is of type enum:

 ```json
 {